About Rates Harmonisation

 Why did we harmonise rates?

-All amalgamated councils are required, by law, to have one rating structure by 1 July 2021.
+All amalgamated councils were required, by law, to have one rating structure by 1 July 2021.
 Council has utilised provisions under the Local Government Bill 2021 to achieve gradual rate harmonisation over a 4-year period, commencing 1 July 2021.

 During the merger process in 2016, the NSW State Government imposed a rates freeze which meant councils could not change the way rates were calculated.
 This means we have been applying three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.

 What are the changes?

 - Business rate minimum amount will start at $1,259.33 and increase annually by the rate peg, as determined by the Independent Pricing and Regulatory Tribunal of New South Wales (IPART).

 To assist with reducing the rates burden on general business and residential properties, Council will also be introducing business sub-categories for properties where the dominant use is of an industrial nature and multi-level shopping centres where additional infrastructure is required.